Goal Zero Boulder 200 Briefcase Review

 The 200W Briefcase is best compatible with Goal Zero’s Yeti series of power stations, thanks to its 14-ampere DC current at 14-22 volts.
 Unlike the other panels of Boulder series, it comes with a square Anderson power pole.
 The single pin output simplifies connecting and disconnecting but makes universal battery pack compatibility difficult, though not impossible.

 Similar to other Boulder series panels, the 200 briefcase comes with two 100W panels and rigid aluminum frames.
 The corner protectors do a nice job of reducing impact shocks and increasing durability and portability.
 The tempered glass is considerably tough.
 It would have been a cleverer design to have the glasses fold inward for safer transportation.

 Ease of Use

 At almost 20kg, this may not be the lightest and easiest to carry, but it is easy to set up.
 Both panels have their foldable kickstands that make mounting the panels at a desired angle easily possible.
 Just one output pin for the whole set makes the connecting and disconnecting effortless.

 A standard 200W panel could easily be a meter and half long, while the briefcase is only half it that after folding.
 This is the most attractive feature of this product.
 Additionally, the kickstands bring remarkable ease in unpacking, packing, installing, and disconnecting.
 The corner protected, lightweight frame achieves decent balance in strength and weight.
 The price point, however, is not going to be a favorite feature, given the fact that it costs nearly twice some of the standard solar panels.

-Design-wise, the Goal Zero Boulder 200 Briefcase is simply a scaled-up version of the 100 briefcase.
+Design-wise, the Goal Zero Boulder 200 Briefcase is simply a scaled-up version of the Goal Zero Boulder 100 Briefcase.
 The idea of hinging two panels together to make a foldable unit is perfect.
 Individually, the fully black panels look modern.
 The corner protectors add protection as well as style, with green highlights on them.
 Overall, the set definitely looks one of the best among portable panel options.

 What We Like